 Bake until Burekas are puffed and golden brown and cook thoroughly - about 30-35 minutes.

 Serve warm with a hard-boiled egg and fresh-cut vegetables.

 Puff pastry becomes sticky when it is warm, and it is almost impossible to work with it.
 Work fast, or chill in the fridge or in the freezer if the dough becomes too soft during preparation.

-You can prepare all 18 burekas, bake half of them and freeze the rest.
-Defrost it in the fridge and bake some other time.
+You can prepare all 18 Burekas, bake half of them and freeze the rest.
+Defrost it in the fridge and bake it some other time.